JZY-1412/RECAST/README.md

 # RECAST

 This is the implementation code of RECAST.
 The implementation is based on Python 3.10 and PyTorch 2.1.1.
+The source_code folder contains the implementation of the RECAST.
+The data_preprocessing folder contains the implementation of data preprocessing and anomalous sub-trajectory injection.

 # Data